joelittlejohn/jsonschema2pojo/jsonschema2pojo-gradle-plugin/README.md

   // Whether to use annotations from jakarta.validation package instead of javax.validation package
   // when adding JSR-303 annotations to generated Java types useJakartaValidation = false

+  // Deduplicates Java classes and enums if they have identical schemas. useDeduplication = false
 }
 ```